-As you can see from this chart, many trans survivors turn to friends, partners, the internet, and self-help guides for their emotional support.
-That data is what led FORGE to create this guide and its companion piece, "Transgender Sexual Violence Survivors: A Self-Help Guide to Healing and Understanding," available at http://forge-forward.org/2015/09/trans-sa-survivors-self-help-guide/.
+As you can see from this chart, many trans survivors lean on friends, partners, the internet, and self-help guides for their emotional support.
+That data is what lead FORGE to create this guide and its companion piece, "SOFFA Guide".